MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 ## Retrieve Records

 Let's start working with business data.
-We will add a function to let you query Dataverse tables.
+We'll add a function to let you query Dataverse tables.

 1. Edit your functions file to add this `Get-Records` function.